Positive Psychology & The Movies: Transformational Effects of Movies through Positive Cinema Therapy

 Developed by Birgit Wolz, Ph.D., MFT

-This course is also offered as part of three different Certificate Programs:
+This course is also offered as part of two different Certificate Programs:

 Treatment & Education Through Cinema 37 CE Credit Hours